Last modified: 2023-09-10 17:43

 DN3D setup sounded right but in the game itself the music was glitched.

 I can't actually download anything from Driver Guide.
-It always pushes an unknown executable instead of the zip file that I asked for.
+It always pushes an unknown executable instead of the zip file that I asked for, and I'm not going to run that.

 With "PNP OS Installed" set to No in BIOS setup and no drivers the card functions as an SBPro 2.0 in Mpxplay, DOOM, and DN3D.